 - When disclosing personal or special category information to customers, particularly over the phone or in person, ensure that they verify their identity.
 Service areas dealing with customers on a daily basis should have suitable security questions which must always be used

 - Always secure laptops and handheld equipment when leaving an office unattended and lock equipment away when leaving the office.
 Users of portable computing equipment are responsible for the security of the hardware and the information it holds at all times on or off Council property

 - Physical security to all office areas is provided through the access control system.
 Staff should challenge strangers in the office areas without an ID badge.
 Never let someone you don’t know or recognise to tailgate you through security doors

 - Staff working from home must ensure appropriate security is in place to protect Council equipment or information.
 This will include physical security measures to prevent unauthorised entry to the home and ensuring Council equipment and information is kept out of sight.
 Council issued equipment must not be used by non-Council staff.

-- Use of personal devices to access Council systems or data from abroad is not permitted.
+- Use of personal devices to access Council systems is not permitted

 ICT is responsible for maintaining the security and integrity of the Council’s infrastructure and network by:

 - Ensuring all parts of the network, at entry points and internally including wi-fi connections, are secured appropriately, following industry standards

 - Ensuring that all user accounts are secured by the use of Multi Factor Authentication (MFA)